edwar7777/edwar7777.github.io/_posts/2020-06-29-NFS-clients-behind-NAT.md

 ### What if port range 111:1023 is not enough

-Addresses may be used for _nat_, too.
+Addresses may be used for the extra _nat_, too, as long as the network administrators allow.

 	 nat on $ext_if inet  from $lan_nfs_cli    to $mainnas -> { 192.168.2.12, 192.168.2.13 } port 111:1023
 	 nat on $ext_if inet  from $int_if:network to any      -> ($ext_if)